gaultier/micro-kotlin/README.md

 ## Quickstart

-*Requirements: A C99 compiler, zlib (to read jar files that have compression), the Kotlin standard library, the Java standard library.*.
+*Requirements: A C99 compiler, zlib (to read jar files that have compression), the Kotlin standard library, the Java standard library.*

 ```sh
 # Pick whatever variant and version of the JDK you like here.
 We only need to get the Kotlin & Java standard library files.